Cycling at the 2020 Summer Olympics – Men's keirin: Background

-This will be the 6th appearance of the event, which has been held at every Summer Olympics since its introduction in 2000.
+This was the 6th appearance of the event, which has been held at every Summer Olympics since its introduction in 2000.

-The reigning Olympic champion is Jason Kenny of Great Britain; Great Britain has won three consecutive titles in the event (Chris Hoy was the winner in 2008 and 2012).
-The reigning (2020) World Champion is Harrie Lavreysen of the Netherlands.
+The reigning Olympic champion was Jason Kenny of Great Britain; Great Britain had won three consecutive titles in the event (Chris Hoy was the winner in 2008 and 2012).
+The reigning (2020) World Champion was Harrie Lavreysen of the Netherlands.

-Russia, Germany, China, Great Britain, Australia, and the Netherlands are traditionally strong track cycling nations.
+Russia, Germany, China, Great Britain, Australia, and the Netherlands were traditionally strong track cycling nations.
 A preview at Olympics.com also identified Azizulhasni Awang of Malaysia, the 2016 Olympic bronze medalist and 2017 World Champion, as a significant contender.

 Qualification

 A National Olympic Committee (NOC) could enter up to 2 qualified cyclists in the men's Keirin.
 Quota places are allocated to the NOC, which selects the cyclists.
 Qualification is entirely through the 2018–20 UCI nation rankings.
 The eight nations that qualify for the team sprint event may enter two cyclists each in the Keirin (as well as the individual sprint).
 The nations that qualify a cyclist through the individual sprint rankings may also enter that cyclist in the Keirin.
 Finally, seven places are allocated through the Keirin rankings.
 Because qualification was complete by the end of the 2020 UCI Track Cycling World Championships on 1 March 2020 (the last event that contributed to the 2018–20 rankings), qualification was unaffected by the COVID-19 pandemic.